zagrosbingol/MyBugbounty-Note/CSRF/Test-CSRF.md

 #                   Test CSRF

 ## Case 1:
-**Whne you see there is protection of CSRF token you can by it via GET request.**
+**Whne you see there is protection of CSRF token you can bypass it via GET request.**
 ```
 POST /email/change-email HTTP/1.1
 Host: example.com